-Did you know that the Vatican City is an independent state within the city of Rome?
+Did you know that the Vatican City is an independent state?
 At only 110 acres and populated by 1,000 people, it’s officially the world’s smallest country.
 Ruled by the Pope, it houses St Peter’s Basilica, the Sistine Chapel and the Vatican Museums, featuring some of the most famous paintings and sculptures in the world.

 We spent the afternoon wandering its elaborate corridors on our holiday in Rome last week…